2021 Ford Bronco First Edition Black Onyx Interior Officially Revealed

 The dark side is strong with this one.

 Off-roaders can't wait to get their hands on the new Ford Bronco.
-The First Edition model will have a limited run, and at the Bronco's debut we thought the two-tone Dark Space Gray / Navy Pier interior would be the only option for the greenhouse.
+The First Edition model will have a limited run, and at the Bronco's debut, we thought the two-tone Dark Space Gray / Navy Pier interior would be the only First-Edition greenhouse.
 Then in December, Ford offered Black Onyx to First Edition pre-orders upon popular demand, and as something of a peace offering for production delays.
-Now, we have our first look at the dark interior.
+Now, we have our first look at that dark interior.

 The leather-trimmed vinyl is certainly a sharp contrast to the rather airy alternative.
 Ford sent us a series of photos highlighting the greenhouse from all angles, but it's not purely a black environment.
-Contrast stitching in the seats along with silver on the door panels, center console, and dash offer some eye candy to the otherwise dark space.
+Contrast stitching in the seats along with silver and gray on the door panels, center console, seat belts, and dash offer some eye candy to the otherwise dark space.
+That said, we aren't keen on planting ourselves in those seats after they've baked in the sun with the roof off.
+At least, not without a good set of full-length jeans covering our backsides.

 Gallery: 2021 Ford Bronco First Edition Black Onyx Interior